tozka/amld-linear-regression-example-empty/README – Linear Regression.md

 * https://www.youtube.com/watch?v=Klqn--Mu2pE
 * https://medium.com/codex/step-by-step-guide-to-simple-and-multiple-linear-regression-in-python-867ac9a30298

+### Workshop Steps
+Now that you have opened up the MyBinder environment and are reading this, you are already on the right track!
+Inside this environment, you will also find:
+* README.md: no need to worry about this for now
+* requirements.txt: this is a list of required libraries that were installed upon startup
+* setup.ipynb: This should open up on its own upon start up and you will need to add certain commands to make everything run

+#### Step 1:

 ### VDK
 Versatile Data Kit feature allows you to implement automated pull ingestion and batch data processing.